A Negative Correlation Strategy for Bracketing in Difference-in-Differences: A General DID Bracketing Strategy

-Lastly, the union bounds we focus on in this article are different from the intersection bounds considered in \cite{CLR2009, chernozhukov2013intersection}, in which the minimum operator appears in the upper bound and the maximum operator appears in the lower bound.
-Applying the inference method for intersection bounds developed in \cite{CLR2009, chernozhukov2013intersection} to the union bounds tends to produce a confidence interval with insufficient coverage probability.
+Lastly, as discussed in the introduction, the union bounds we focus on in this article are different from the intersection bounds considered in \cite{CLR2009, chernozhukov2013intersection}, in which the minimum operator appears in the upper bound and the maximum operator appears in the lower bound.
+Applying methods developed in \cite{CLR2009, chernozhukov2013intersection} to the union bounds tends to produce a CI with insufficient coverage probability.
 The proposed inference method generally applies to an identified set for a parameter that can be expressed as union bounds, i.e., the lower bound can be formulated as the minimum of a set of bounding parameters, and the upper bound can be formulated as the maximum of another set of bounding parameters.
 These two sets of bounding parameters can be different.
+This union bounds problem can also be addressed using the ``intersection-union'' approach by \cite{berger1996bioequivalence}, which uses $\max_j (\hat\theta_{Nj} + z_{1-\alpha/2} \hat\sigma_{Nj})$ as an upper $1-\alpha/2 $ level CI for $\theta_{\max} (P)$, where $z_{1-\alpha/2}$ is the $1-\alpha/2$ quantile of the standard normal distribution and $\hat\sigma_{Nj}$ is the standard error of $\hat\theta_{Nj}$.
+The lower $1-\alpha/2$ level CI is $\min_j (\hat\theta_{Nj} - z_{1-\alpha/2} \hat\sigma_{Nj})$.
+By Bonferroni's inequality, $\big[\min_j (\hat\theta_{Nj} - z_{1-\alpha/2} \hat\sigma_{Nj}), \max_j (\hat\theta_{Nj} + z_{1-\alpha/2} \hat\sigma_{Nj})\big]$ is an $1-\alpha$ level CI for the identified set $ \Psi_0 (P)$; the proof is in the Supplement.
+This approach can be conservative if the $\theta_j$'s are close together, but yields a uniformly valid CI under mild assumptions without any tuning parameters; see the Supplement for a proof.
+Another alternative approach is the bootstrap of \cite{fang2019inference} using the directional differentiability of the max/min function.